15 Things to Know Before You Visit Benin: Voodoos and Voodon’ts

 We had some pretty good food in Benin.

 You get the usual West African foods, such as maize (fufu), jollof rice (from Nigeria), plantain, fresh fish, peanut soup, a good selection of fresh fruit, and in the cities, there is a selection of different cuisines too.
-The ice creams at Cornetto are a welcome break from the heat!
+The ice creams at Cornetto in Cotonou are a welcome break from the heat!

+But one of my favourite food finds in Benin was Peulh cheese.
 It’s a bit like mozzarella mixed with halloumi, and when you’re travelling in Africa, finding good cheese is always a bonus.

 UPDATE: See in comments below, it’s actually called wagasi, but made by the Peulh people, and from what I found, it was referred to as Peulh on menus.
 Thanks Theresa!